UMNCodeWork/organizingprojects/organizingprojects.md

 IRC
 Campfire

+Email is a bad method to communicate (black hole)
-Any meaningful project communication should have a URL for it
+- Any meaningful project communication should have a URL for it
+- Hard to go back over earlier email threads, also cross-talk
+- lowering the barriers between having the conversation and documenting it

 [Hubot](https://hubot.github.com/)